tobsirl/complete-intro-containers/README.md

 Bind Mounts have been around since the early days of docker.
 Bind mounts have limited functionality compared to volumes.

 When you use a bind mount, a file or directory on the host machine is mounted into a container.
 The file or directory is referenced by its absolute path on the host machine.

+### Volumes

+Bind mounts are great for when you need to share data between your host and your container as we just learned.
+Volumes, on the other hand, are so that your containers can maintain state between runs.

+So if you have a container that runs and the next time it runs it needs the results from the previous time it ran, volumes are going to be helpful.
+Volumes can not only be shared by the same container-type between runs but also between different containers.
+Maybe if you have two containers and you want to log to consolidate your logs to one place, volumes could help with that.